Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Our queen size bed upstairs in the loft – also a 2 piece bathroom, a closet and a Jacuzzi tub on this floor

-Just a 30-minute drive north of Lake Louise is Num-ti-Jah Lodge located in an enviable position on Bow Lake.
-You won’t find luxury here – more like rustic decor, a sense of history and a great base from which to explore.
+Just a 30-minute drive north of Lake Louise is The Lodge at Bow Lake, located in an enviable position just steps from Bow Lake.
+You won’t find luxury here – but it has had a full renovation since it changed ownership.
+You’ll find a sense of history and a great base from which to explore.
 It is only open seasonally from the May long weekend until Thanksgiving Monday.

 Places to stay in the Canadian Rockies – Banff area